The following trips are open to all Longwood students.

 The Alternative Breaks program at Longwood University is part of a larger movement around alternative break experiences across the country.
 We subscribe to the philosophies of Break Away, the national leader in alternative break experiences.
 At Longwood, we utilize the active citizen continuum and incorporate the eight components of a quality alternative break as developed through Break Away.
 We are committed to providing more than just a service trip and incorporate pre-trip education and post-trip reflection in our programs.

 By participating in AB, you will contribute meaningful service, develop new friendships, learn about different cultures and communities, and further educational or career goals.
 In addition, you will have the opportunity to explore social change and further develop as a citizen leader.

 Longwood University is committed to providing access to all Longwood students who wish to participate; however, space is limited due to the popularity of the experience.
 ASB now uses an application process to select participants.

 The AB program promotes an alcohol- and drug-free philosophy.
 This prohibits alcohol consumption or drug use by anyone participating in the program, regardless of age.
 Any group member who does not adhere to this policy will be asked to leave the program at his or her own expense.

 All group members must complete an application and provide proof of insurance coverage.

-Structured reflection sessions before, during, and after the trip will allow you to develop critical thinking skills and articulate what you have learned.
-It is a critical step towards self-discovery and your development as a citizen leader.
-You will have the opportunity to share your achievements and knowledge with all members of the group through the use of a team journal, required readings, and individual projects.
+Structured reflection sessions before, during and after the trip will allow you to develop critical thinking skills and articulate what you have learned.
+It is a critical step toward self-discovery and your development as a citizen leader.
+You will have the opportunity to share your achievements and knowledge with all members of the group through the use of a team journal, required readings and individual projects.